-Through PACE agreements with area high schools and PSEO guidelines, juniors and seniors and talented/gifted freshmen and sophomores have the opportunity to take college courses prior to high school graduation.
+Through PACE agreements with area high schools and PSEO guidelines, high school students who meet requirements as outlined in Senior Year Plus legislation have the opportunity to take college courses prior to high school graduation.
 PACE eligible courses are outlined in agreements between each area high school and SCC.

-Upon successful completion of the enrolled course(s), students will earn both high school and college credit for courses taken.
+Upon completion of the enrolled course(s), students will earn both high school and college credit for courses taken.
 Postsecondary credits earned are transferable to other colleges and universities depending on degree requirements at that institution.
-Contact a high school counselor for further information on the PACE and PSEO opportunities.
+Contact a high school counselor for further information on these opportunities.

-Career Academies and Joint Enrollment Arts & Sciences
+Jump Start Career & Technical and/or Arts & Sciences

-SCC, in cooperation with area high schools, can help juniors and seniors get a jump start on college and career and increase skill levels for employment.
-These programs are taught by SCC instructors and offered at various locations around the area.
+SCC, in cooperation with area high schools, can help high school students get a jump start on college and career and increase skill levels for employment.
+These programs are taught by SCC-approved instructors and offered at various locations around the area.
 Both high school and college credit are awarded for every class.
-Career Academies are available in the following programs: Health, Auto Collision Repair, Automotive Technology, Agriculture, Construction Technology, Graphics and Media Communication, Electronics and Welding.
+Jump Start is available in the following career programs: Health, Auto Collision Repair, Automotive Technology, Agriculture, Construction Technology, Graphics and Media Communication, Electronics and Welding.
 High school counselors have complete listings of these offerings through their district.